 By the authority vested in me as Mayor of the City and County of Honolulu (the "City") pursuant to Revised Charter of the City and County of Honolulu 1973 (2017 Edition), as amended; the Revised Ordinances of the City and County of Honolulu 1990, as amended; the Hawai'i Revised Statutes, as amended ("Haw.
-Rev. Stat."), the Constitution and laws of the State of Hawai'i, I, RICK BLANGIARDI, hereby issue this Order: (1) Temporarily Suspending Movement Within Honolulu's COVID-19 Recovery Framework; & (2) Continuing Tier 3 (the "Order") to further address the emergency initially declared via proclamation on March 4, 2020, and the Thirteenth Proclamation of Emergency or Disaster (COVID-19 [Novel Coronavirus]) issued concurrently with this Order.
+Rev. Stat."), the Constitution and laws of the State of Hawai'i, I, RICK BLANGIARDI, hereby issue this Order Implementing Tier 4 of Honolulu's Post COVID-19 Vaccine Framework (the "Order") to further address the emergency initially declared via proclamation on March 4, 2020, and the Thirteenth Proclamation of Emergency or Disaster (COVID-19 [Novel Coronavirus]) dated May 7, 2021 and fully executed on May 10, 2021.